dimojenko/RADtools/README.md

 If using as a python script (not the executable), it will need to be ran in a Microsoft shell.
 Also if using as a script, the ImageCapture module will be necessary.

+## IQTF Data Extractor
+This is a script for extracting data from IQTF Uniformity and Field of View test results.
+It takes in image files which contain graphs and various test data and extracts the data relevant to that particular test's analysis.
+The results will then be printed to a shell.
+The data extraction is performed through an open source optical character recognition Python module.
+This script can also be used as a GUI if run with no arguments.